Troubleshooting / Function Execution Timeout

 ---|---|

-The executed function runs longer than the 45-second limit | Executing functions in the editor is mainly for development / debugging, and should use smaller datasets and request volumes Do not directly execute long-running tasks |
+The executed function runs over the 45-second limit | Executing functions in the editor is mainly for development/debugging, and should use smaller datasets and request volumes Do not directly execute full-length time-consuming tasks |

 SoftTimeLimitExceeded